 Then, take the black staples and nail the end of each light’s wire to the top of the beam.
 Once they are all nailed, start nailing the end of the wires into the hollowed out part of the beam.

 After, trim the wires, leave about 4-5″ (more if you want), and wire the lights together starting at one end then moving to the other end.
 Before wiring the last end, make sure to wire in the cloth wire.

 TIP: Use the black staples to keep the wire inside the hollowed out part of the beam.

-SIDE NOTE: Because I am not an electrician, I am not sharing how to wire the light, sorry!
+SIDE NOTE: Because I am not an electrician, I am not sharing how to wire the light.

-TIP: All the chain lengths should be the same length, so you can count the chain links to give you the same length.
+TIP: All the chain lengths should be the same length, so you can count the chain links to make sure they’re even.